 Australia has yet to match gains in the company’s offshore markets, especially India where the business acquired 100 per cent of the British Council’s IELTS business in a deal completed in July last year.
 The Indian division helped bolster the group’s English Language Testing revenue by 62 per cent.

 The acquisition is considered highly strategic by IDP Education in the fast-growing International English Language Testing market in India.
 The division helped the company lift testing volumes by 79 per cent to almost one million in the December half-year.

 The International English Language Testing System is the world’s most popular English language test for study and migration, used by more than 10,000 organisations around the world to determine the English language proficiency of students.

 CLICK BELOW FOR THIS YEAR'S TOP 50

-Market caps based on close of trade, 23 March, 2021
+Market caps are based on the close of trade, 18 March 2022.

 Help us deliver quality journalism to you.

 As a free and independent news site providing daily updates

 during a period of unprecedented challenges for businesses everywhere

 we call on your support